typst-community/rowmantic/README.md

 The idea is a row-oriented way to input tables, with just a little less syntactical overhead than the usual `table` function in Typst.

-The function does a shallow split of the input row by a configurable separator, which is `&` by default.
+The `rowtable` function works like the usual `table` function but takes one markup block (`[...]`) per row, and the markup is split internally#footnote[But shallowly - not looking into styled or nested content] on a delimiter which is `&` by default.

 For example, given typst `[A & B & C]`, the effective table row is `..([A], [B], [C])`.